CAIS Summer Program

 CAIS Camp Agreements

 CAIS Summer Programs will follow similar risk management protocols as with in-person school, including agreements reflecting the role of the school, parents, and campers.
 These agreements are being shared in the spirit of making a community effort to mitigate the risks as much as possible in opening our CAIS campuses.
 To be successful in this effort, it is important that all members of the CAIS community—parents, campers, faculty and staff—do their utmost to ensure good hygiene and hand washing, the use of face coverings, and engaging in physical distancing and symptom tracking.
 To guide our efforts, we ask that families review and abide by the Return to School Agreements together with CAIS campers so that everyone is aware of our shared responsibilities.
-Your review of this document will affirm your obligation to comply with the terms outlined here.
 Please understand that our work as a community to mitigate risk and avoid the spread of the COVID-19 virus is based on our shared commitment to these agreements.